odpi/specs/ODPi-Runtime.md

 Compatibility
 -------------

-OPD Compatible Applications must follow these guidelines:
+OPDi Compatible Applications must follow these guidelines:

 -   Applications that need a different version of Java MUST NOT change the ODPi Platform’s `JAVA_HOME` setting.
-Instead, they SHOULD set it appropriately for their specific code in an appropriate way (either own startup scripts, custom-to-the-application configuration file, etc) that does impact the ODPi Platform.
+Instead, they SHOULD set it appropriately for their specific code in an appropriate way (either own startup scripts, custom-to-the-application configuration file, etc) that does not impact the ODPi Platform.

 -   Applications SHOULD get the Java version via `${JAVA_HOME}/bin/java` -version or via Java system property detection.